j0ma/flores/README.md

 size of test.en: 2835 test.en
 ```

-which seems to imple that `valid` and `test` files have the correct size, but when segmenting with BPE, lines are lost:
+which seems to imple that `valid` and `test` files have the correct size, but when segmenting `train` with BPE, lines are lost:
 - `train.ne => train.bpe.ne`: 563947 - 563853 = 94 lines lost
 - `train.en => train.bpe.en`: 563947 - 563860 = 87 lines lost